-This a small, full barrel hallway created as a special entry to two small bedrooms.
+This small, full barrel hallway with unique pendant light creates a special entry to two small bedrooms.

 Building a Spanish-style Interior in MOntecito, CA